 Automating Vendor Invoice Processing for Law Firms

 The manual bottleneck in law firm accounts payable is not the approval step or the check run.
 It is the data entry step: opening each vendor invoice, reading the layout, identifying the relevant fields, and keying that information into the firm's accounting or practice management system.
-This bottleneck is uniquely painful for law firms because of the sheer diversity of vendor invoice formats.
+Law firms feel that bottleneck because vendor formats vary widely across expert witnesses, court reporters, filing services, process servers, research databases, contract attorneys, and e-discovery vendors.

 AI-powered invoice extraction addresses this format diversity directly.
-Instead of relying on rigid OCR templates mapped to specific layouts, AI extraction reads each vendor invoice regardless of its structure and pulls out the data fields the firm actually needs: vendor name, invoice number, invoice date, amount due, matter or case reference (when present on the invoice), and expense category.
-The output arrives as a structured Excel, CSV, or JSON file ready for import into the firm's system.
+Instead of relying on rigid OCR templates mapped to specific layouts, AI extraction reads each vendor invoice and pulls out the fields the firm needs: vendor name, invoice number, invoice date, amount due, matter or case reference, and expense category.
+The output arrives as a structured Excel, CSV, or JSON file ready for review before import.

 "Extract vendor name, invoice number, invoice date, total amount due, and any matter number, case name, or client reference.
 If the vendor is a court reporter, expert witness, process server, or filing service, classify the expense as client-reimbursable disbursement.
 If the vendor is an office supply company, utility provider, or technology service, classify as firm overhead."